mideactive/mideactive/README.md

 ✨ I'm confident, i'll put in a good work if given the opportunity to collaborate on a project.

-✨ Please, holla at me any!
+✨ Please, holla at me our boy😄😄😄😄

 📫[linkedin](https://www.linkedin.com/in/olumide-jenyo-2061b398/)

 📫[twitter](https://twitter.com/ibaka24News)

+Email:- jenyoolumide@yahoo.com
 <!--
 **mideactive/mideactive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.